 ||$22/mo + $19.25/mo eCommerce package

-If you’re building a blog, your best bet is WordPress — especially if you’re looking to spend a small amount of money.
+Now of course, there is a little caveat.
+If you’re building a basic blog, WordPress can be cheap and easy.
 For $5/mo you can get a free domain and plenty of storage.
 However, you will still have the WordPress branding.

 |Best value for a small business site (without eCommerce)||Duda $22/mo